Guaracha (Colombia)

 Guaracha, also known as zapateo or aleteo, is an electronic music genre from Medellín, Colombia.
 The genre has no connection to the traditional guaracha of Cuba.
-The genre began in the 2010s when Colombian DJs, among them Medellín's Víctor Cárdenas and DjPereira, began looking within their own culture for inspiration.
-This eventually led to taking the festive trumpets, tambora drums and accordions of traditional cumbia arrangements, (all from the Caribbean region of Colombia) and mixing them into electronic dance music.
+The genre began in the 2010s when Colombian DJs, among them Medellín's Víctor Cárdenas and DJ Pereira, began looking within their own culture for inspiration.
+This eventually led to taking the festive trumpets, tambora drums and accordions of traditional cumbia arrangements (all from the Caribbean region of Colombia) and mixing them into electronic dance music.